President's Choice

-President's Choice (French: Le choix du President) or PC are a line of grocery products and services offered by a Canada based company, Loblaw Companies Ltd. PC products are available at the company's retail locations.
+President's Choice (French: le Choix du Président) or PC is a line of grocery products and services offered by the Canada-based Loblaw Companies Ltd.

 History

 President's Blend

 The first President's Choice (PC) products began appearing on Loblaw store shelves in 1984, but the concept was created the year before as the company marketed a new ground coffee.
-Dave Nichol, president of Loblaws Supermarkets, was looking for products to add to the company's lineup of No Name generic items, and had even begun offering gourmet items in the familiar unbranded yellow packaging.
-His Louisiana buyers had discovered a new high-grade coffee, around the time some of the leading national brands had downgraded the quality of their store coffee.
+Dave Nichol, president of Loblaw Supermarkets, was looking for products to add to the company's lineup of No Name generic items and had even begun offering gourmet items in the familiar unbranded yellow packaging.
+Nichol's Louisiana buyers had discovered a new high-grade coffee, around the time some of the leading national brands had downgraded the quality of their store coffee.
 Toronto designer Don Watt was asked to create new packaging—the only stipulation being that it had to be yellow, similar to No Name packaging.
 Watt recalled how PC Gourmet Coffee went on sale by Christmas:

 It goes on the shelf and becomes the number-one selling item in the grocery section.
 And Nichol, who was always listening to the consumer, said, "Well, I guess the consumer is telling us that we should be trading up.
 Why don't you take your President's Blend idea and figure out how to do a package?
 Because we've got a lot of yellow in the store, so the only comment I'm telling you is don't make it yellow."

 Loblaw kept the "President’s Blend" label, but the name was otherwise too product-specific.
 Since the new line would be personally endorsed by Nichol, an associate suggested "President's Choice", a name that could be used for a wide range of items.
 According to Watt, "PC was chosen because it was the president's 'choice'.
 It wasn’t necessarily the absolute best that you would find in a gourmet deli or something—it was the best value, the best quality, the best relative to the competition."
 Nichol's association with the product line extended to almost every aspect of marketing, including the President's Choice logo, which was in Nichol's own handwriting.